vidhyakrish/smart-cook/README.md

-# Smart cooking Assistatnt - just tell me the ingredients you have, I will give you a recipe :)
+# Smart cooking Assistant - just tell me the ingredients you have, I will give you a recipe :)